meetuparchive/meetup-web-platform/docs/Auth.md

 in each request to the Meetup API - this happens in [`api-proxy.js:parseRequest`](../apiProxy/api-proxy.js)
-4. The API proxy will also generate and send a UUID CSRF cookie and header, which is generated fresh for every request.
-The only constraint is that they are identical.
+4. The API proxy will also generate and send a UUID CSRF cookie and header, which is generated fresh for every API request.
+The only constraint is that the header and cookie are identical.

 ## Login